JavAmz/anthropic-quickstarts/computer-use-demo/README.md

 * Build files to create a Docker container with all necessary dependencies
 * A computer use agent loop using the Anthropic API, Bedrock, or Vertex to access the updated Claude 3.5 Sonnet model
 * Anthropic-defined computer use tools
-* A streamlit app for interacting with the agent loop
+* A fastapi app for interacting with the agent loop

 Please use [this form](https://forms.gle/BT1hpBrqDPDUrCqo7) to provide feedback on the quality of the model responses, the API itself, or the quality of the documentation - we cannot wait to hear from you!